Sheet masks are nothing new. They were all the rage already in Victorian times!

-Isabel Cassidy believed that these rubber masks were bad for the skin because they wouldn’t allow it to breathe and so decided to create her own mask.
 The interior was made of chamois skin “thus providing a soft and pliable surface to contact with the skin”, while the outer layer was of satin.
 Between these two layers there was a third one made of “linen or other like substance which will readily absorb such moisture as may pass through the chamois lining thus preventing the same from dampening or discoloring the face of the mask”.
-In addition, the mask had holes all over it to allow “free ventilation”.
+Plus, the mask had holes all over it to allow “free ventilation”.

 I don’t know about you, but I’m really glad that these masks have fallen out of use!
 Modern sheet masks are much more beneficial and practical, don’t you think?